gvwilson/sensibleadventures/nardica/nardica.md

 Somehow,
-she always felt awkward around Slack, especially when they were close enough that she could smell whatever it was that Slack used to wash her hair.
+she always felt awkward around Slack, especially when they were close enough that she could smell whatever flowery concoction the other girl used to wash her hair.
 "I'm fine,"
 she said,
 her voice muffled slightly by the rat fur collar on Slack's coat.